-KRISZTINA VERESNÉ KIS Dobó István High School in Eger TEACHING CAREER IN BRIEF In 1992, I graduated from the biology-geography department of Kossuth Lajos University in Debrecen.
-I first started teaching in Miskolc at Ilona High School in Zrín, then in 1997 I moved to Dobó István High School in Eger, where I am still teaching.
+KRISZTINA VERESNÉ KIS

+Dobó István High School in Eger

+TEACHING CAREER IN BRIEF

+In 1992, I graduated from the biology-geography department of Kossuth Lajos University in Debrecen.
+I first started teaching in Miskolc at Ilona High School in Zrín, then in 1997 I moved to István Dobó High School in Egri, where I am still teaching.
 In 1998, I graduated from Eszterházy Károly College with a degree in environmental protection, in 2010, I obtained a mentor teacher degree, and in 2015, I obtained a talent development teacher qualification.
 In 2006, I took a professional exam in the field of examination chairman, expert and manager, and then in 2016 in the field of talent development teacher.
 In my school, I have been the leader of the biology-chemistry-geography work community since 2006.
 I currently coordinated the area of talent management, internal self-evaluation, eco school, and previously the finance school.
 In 2013, I received the Bonis Bona award and received several city and school talent management awards.
 I consider it a matter of my heart to embrace talented students and help them choose a career.
 To this end, I wrote and implemented quite a few successful applications, which helped to improve the equipment of my subjects, to implement programs and study trips that helped to develop their talents.
 Since 2008, I have been running the Natural Science Talent Care Workshop, and for years I have been organizing a biology competition for 8th graders with my colleagues.
 Carrying out the duties of the exam chairperson and the tasks of the high school graduation helps to prepare my students as well as possible for the graduation.
 Since 2011, I have helped quite a few students become teachers as a mentor and supervisor.
 Since 2016, as a master teacher, I have been performing expert tasks in the field of teacher certification and teaching supervision.
 In 2018-2019, on behalf of the OFI, I proofread digital teaching materials and participated in the preparation of professional materials for the laboratory of the EKE Practical School.
 I try to educate my students to love my subjects, to be open to learning about the ever-changing world and the latest research areas.
 Their success is shown by their national and international competition results.

+PUBLICATIONS

-PUBLICATIONS Competence-based education in Heves County, Pedagogical Institute of Heves County Municipality, 2007.
-Field practice for high school students - student workbook, teacher's aids 2009.
-Veresné Kis K. (2011) PRESENTATION OF A SUCCESSFUL PROJECT IS THE TOPIC OF PRESENTATION OF THE WATER SHELLA Modern and attractive science teaching.
-"Education of natural science content with modern infrastructure, in network cooperation in the Northern Hungary region", preparation of student workbooks and teacher's aids in biology and geography.
-2012 "Education of natural science content with modern infrastructure, in network cooperation in the Northern Hungary region", auxiliary material entitled "Project work water tests" was prepared in 2013.
-Edited by: Á. Horváth, M. Dobó: Good practices in talent management in the publication Veresné Kis K. - Nemcsikné Pinczés Gy.: The talent management activity of Egri Dobó István Gimnázium.
-2014 UNIVERSITY EDUCATION PROGRAM
+In the framework of TÁMOP-3.1.3-10/2-2010-0010 "Education of natural science content with modern infrastructure, in network cooperation in the Northern Hungary region", auxiliary material entitled "Project work water tests" was prepared in 2013.

+Edited by: Dr. Ágnes Horváth, Dr. Marianna Dobó: Good practices in talent management in the publication Dr. Veresné Kis Krisztina, Györgyi Nemcsikné Pinczés: The talent management activity of Egri Dobó István Gimnázium, published article, EKF, 2014.
+NTP-TÚP-13-0009 with the support of application ID number.

+UNIVERSITY EDUCATION PROGRAM